-Prospective electrical engineers enroll in academic programs to develop core competencies and learn about the opportunities the industry offers skilled professionals.
-Engineering curricula center on math and science, with students taking required classes in calculus, differential equations, and physics.
-They apply this knowledge to analyze electrical circuits, explore engineering designs, and program using languages like Python and C++.
-College programs also train candidates in transferable soft skills, like communication, teamwork, and critical thinking.
-After graduation, electrical engineers gain specialty skills by taking continuing education courses and earning professional certificates.
+Students apply this knowledge to analyze electrical circuits, explore engineering designs, and write code using languages like Python and C++.
+College programs also train candidates in transferable soft skills, such as those related to communication, teamwork, and critical thinking.
+After graduation, electrical engineers can gain specialized skills by taking continuing education courses and earning professional certificates.

 - Technical Communication

 Because electrical engineers often work within multidisciplinary teams, they must be able to translate complex theories and methods to nontechnical audiences.
 To this end, students develop the ability to effectively communicate in oral and multimedia forms.
 They also learn to write cogently with regard to industry standards, producing research reports, technical documents, and academic papers.

 A standard skill across multiple disciplines, project management is particularly crucial for senior engineers, design engineers, and production managers.
 College programs train students to work through the entire project cycle.
 They conceptualize project criteria, conduct cost-benefit analyses, and develop work breakdown structures.
 Candidates define project scope with regards to stakeholder expectations.
 Finally, students learn to transfer deliverables to consumers and engage in post-project review.

 Research and development represent the bulk of an electrical engineer's job.
 Students discuss theoretical and applied research methods, including descriptive, interpretive, and correlational techniques.
 They also learn how to gather, evaluate, and cite appropriate literature when writing research reports and scholarly papers.
 They apply research skills to determine an experiment's feasibility and develop an implementation plan.